mstksg/inCode/copy/entries/pararrow.md

-So I've been having several 'dead end' projects in Haskell recently that I've sort of just scrapped and move from, but I decided that it might be nice to document some of them :)  For reading back on it later, for people to possibly help, for people to peruse and possibly learn something, or for people to laugh at me.
+So I've been having several 'dead end' projects in Haskell recently that I've sort of just scrapped and move from, but I decided that it might be nice to document some of them :)  For reading back on it later, for people to possibly help/offer suggestions, for people to peruse and possibly learn something, or for people to laugh at me.
 Here is my most recent semi-failure --- implicit dataflow parallelism through an Arrow interface.

 The Vision